0

 EbbaBiolight 480

-EbbaBiolight 480 is our blue fluorescent optotracer for labeling extracellular and intracellular bacterial amyloids as well as certain glucans produced as part of the extracellular matrix.
+EbbaBiolight 480 is our blue optotracer for labeling extracellular and intracellular bacterial amyloids as well as certain glucans produced as part of the extracellular matrix.
 Specifically, EbbaBiolight 480 has been used to label extracellular matrix produced by P. aeruginosa but not C. albicans in a mircofluidic device during mono- and co-culture.
 Contact us to learn more about EbbaBiolight applications.

 Table: Excitation- and emission wavelengths as well as recommended filter sets.